FastForwardTeam/FastForward/bypasssites.md

 If the site no longer exists or is shown to be harmful, add an X next to the website name.
 Sites in brackets are those which require Regex to be implemented correctly; these sites have their raw regex implemented.

+This is a crude and outdated version of the bypass list, please check Bypassed.md for an updated list.
+This is kept purely for development purposes.

 https://earnme.club C
 https://usanewstoday.club C
 https://syosetu.org/?mode=url_jump&url= C